Dance into the Light: Background and writing

 He thought that having the word "Dance" in the title was something different that would make people curious as to what the album might be like.
 Another title that he liked was Out of the Woods.

-In the liner notes, Collins states that he removed all the drum machine parts from the music and performed on a real set of drums.
-This was following the disappointment he had learned from listeners who were expecting to hear more of his drum work on Both Sides.
-He said that playing on a real kit made the music more lively as a result.

-An interview with Collins about the making of the album was recorded in Geneva in August 1996 and released on a separate disc.
+An interview with Collins detailing the making of the album was recorded in Geneva in August 1996 and released on a separate disc.

 In his 2016 autobiography Not Dead Yet, Collins stated that he was inspired by the new at the time Britpop scene to write "guitar songs".
 After the album's release Collins and his wife Orianne Cevey met Oasis guitarist Noel Gallagher who had slagged Collins off previously and referred to him as the "anti-christ of music".
 Gallagher and his then wife had seen the music video for "It's in Your Eyes", in which Collins played a guitar he borrowed from Paul McCartney, criticised Collins for posing as a guitarist: they informed him that he "wasn't fooling anyone", though Collins stated it was not his intention and that it just felt good.
 On television show Room 101 in 2005, Collins spoke about Oasis, describing the Gallagher brothers as "horrible guys", "rude" and "not as talented as they think they are", but praised the band itself for their music, claiming to have heard the music before he found out what they were like as people.

 Recording

 The album was recorded in a chateau in France that Collins rented during the off season.
 He wished to return home while making the album, so a mobile studio owned by Sting was used to allow recording on location.
+In the liner notes, Collins stated that he removed all the drum machine parts from the music and performed on a real set of drums.
+This was following the disappointment he had learned from listeners who were expecting to hear more of his drum work on Both Sides.
+He said that playing on a real kit made the music more lively as a result.